Time-Aware Shaping¶

 The Configuration¶

-There are three network nodes in the network.
-The client and the server are TsnDevice modules, and the switch is a TsnSwitch module.
+The network consists of four nodes: two clients, a switch, and a server.
+The clients and server are TsnDevice modules, and the switch is a TsnSwitch module.
 The links between them use 100 Mbps EthernetLink channels:

-We configure the client to send traffic to the server, and enable time-aware traffic shaping in the switch.
+We configure the two clients to generate two different traffic categories and enable time-aware traffic shaping in the switch.

 *.client*.app[*].typename = "UdpSourceApp"